-I've been fortunate to be involved with a number of media related projects over the years including various international ventures.
-I've also lectured on journalism at several universities.
-Some of those are listed below and I'm grateful to all the following organisations for supporting my work.
+I've been fortunate to be involved with a number of media related projects over the years and I've lectured on journalism at several universities.
+I'm grateful to all the organisations listed below for supporting my work.

-If you think I could help you then please get in touch.
+If you think I can help your organisation please get in touch.